Reaction-diffusion dynamics of the weakly dissipative Fermi gas: Results

 It is interesting to compare the result in Fig.~\ref{fig:stat-c_Q} for the fermionic gas with the stationary state obtained in the lattice model in Ref.~\cite{perfetto22}.
 In the latter, the active stationary state, was found to feature spatial correlations, i.e., a dependence of $C_q^{\mathrm{stat}}$ on $q$, only when the binary annihilation process \eqref{eq:annihilation_interference} ($\theta\neq0,\pi$) is considered.
 Furthermore, on the lattice, the inverse Fourier transform of $C_q^{\mathrm{stat}}$ shows strong correlations at distance $x=2a$, which can be interpreted in terms of the dark states of the annihilation \eqref{eq:annihilation_interference} jump operator.
 In the continuum, the nature of the correlations in the stationary state is different.
 With and without ($\varepsilon=0$) annihilation, the inverse Fourier transform of $C_q^{\mathrm{stat}}$ reveals correlations at all distances $x$.
-The lattice dark state contribution to correlations at distance $x=2a$ is therefore smeared in the continuum at all distances.
+The lattice dark state contribution to correlations at distance $x=2a$ is therefore a lattice effect which disappears in the continuum limit.
+For a fermionic quantum gas in continuum space, the qualitative structure of the stationary state $C_q^{\mathrm{stat}}$ is then dictated only by decay $A\to \emptyset$ and branching $A\to A+A$.
+This result is in agreement with classical RD systems \cite{vladimir1997nonequilibrium,hinrichsen2000non,henkel2008non,tauber2002dynamic,tauber2005,tauber2014critical}, where binary annihilation is needed to produce a finite stationary density in the active phase induced by branching.
+For fermions, however, the double occupancy restriction already necessarily makes the stationary density finite.
+This explains why the qualitative structure of the stationary state is not modified by the presence of additional binary annihilation.
+We now show that also the universality class of the stationary-state phase transition is not affected by the presence of binary annihilation.

 From the stationary state occupation function we can eventually compute the stationary state density $n^{\mathrm{stat}}$.
 The corresponding data are shown in Fig.~\ref{fig:stat-c}.
 For $\lambda\geq \lambda_c$, the absorbing phase with $n^{\mathrm{stat}}=0$ is stabilized, while for $\lambda<\lambda_c$ the active phase $n^{\mathrm{stat}}$ is established.
 In agreement with Eq.~\eqref{eq:critical_point_CP} for the critical point $\lambda_c$, one sees that the latter does not depend on the binary annihilation strength $\varepsilon$.
 Binary annihilation only affects the value of the order parameter $n^{\mathrm{stat}}$ in the active phase, which gets lower as $\varepsilon$ is increased.
 At the critical point $\lambda_c$, the order parameter $n^{\mathrm{stat}}$ vanishes continuously and the transition is therefore of second order.
 The universality class of the transition can accordingly be classified by studying the scaling behavior of $n^{\mathrm{stat}}$ in the vicinity $\lambda\to \lambda_c$ of the critical point.
 We restrict ourselves to the case in Eq.~\eqref{eq:c-stat-e=0} with $\varepsilon=0$ for the sake of brevity.
 Integrating Eq.~\eqref{eq:c-stat-e=0} over $q$ gives